SainsburyWellcomeCentre/RCWG/_proposals/slack_channels.md

 ## Current list of channels to add
 **forum-analysis** Data analysis, statistics, and modeling questions
-- how should I tag outliers in this dataset?
+- what is the best statistical model I could use to characterize my Neuropixel neuronal population recordings?

 **forum-programming** questions about programming in any language
 - should I use classes or functions for my Python analysis?